 Forward Structure#

-• (optional) a descriptors-to-parameters mapping \(\phi\) either for parameters imposing spatial constrain and/or regional mapping between physical descriptor and model conceptual parameters, see mapping section.
+• (optional) a descriptors-to-parameters mapping \(\phi\), either for parameters imposing spatial constraints and/or regional mapping between physical descriptors and model conceptual parameters, see mapping section.

 These operators are written below for a given pixel \(x\) of the 2D spatial domain \(\Omega\) and for a time \(t\) in the simulation window \(\left]0,T\right]\).